Higgs-Boson Masses and Mixings in the MSSM with CP Violation and Heavy SUSY Particles: Numerical Results

 \subsection{Masses and Mixings of the Heavy Higgs Bosons}

 \paragraph{}

-In this section we explore the masses and mixings of the heavy Higgs bosons $H_2$ and $H_3$.
+In this section, we explore the masses and mixings of the heavy Higgs bosons $H_2$ and $H_3$.
 The masses are calculated according to Sect.~\ref{mass_calculation} where, in step~\ref{masscalculation} of the calculation procedure, option (d) is exploited where large logarithms $\ln(M_{H^+}/m_t)$ are resummed.
-In Fig.~\ref{heavyhiggs_vs_argA}, the masses of the two heavy neutral Higgs bosons $m_{H_2}$ and $m_{H_3}$ are shown in dependence of $\varphi_A$ with solid and dashed lines, respectively.
+In Fig.~\ref{heavyhiggs_vs_argA}, the dependence of the masses of the two heavy neutral Higgs bosons $m_{H_2}$ and $m_{H_3}$ on $\varphi_A$ is shown with solid and dashed lines, respectively.
 Similar to the mass of the light Higgs boson, the phase dependence is larger for low $\tan \beta$, with a change of the mass of the second-to lightest neutral Higgs boson of roughly 3.5 GeV and of the heaviest neutral Higgs boson of 1.5 GeV for $\tan \beta = 5$.
 This phase dependence is gradually washed out for increasing $\tan\beta$.

 In Fig.~\ref{mixing_phiA}, the CP-odd percentage is shown with $P_{23}^2$ and $P_{33}^2$ defined in Eq.~\eqref{eq:mixing} and evaluated at tree level with the 2HDM parameters at the scale $M_{H^+}$.
 Figure~\ref{mixing_phiA} demonstrates that the mixing of the two heavy neutral Higgs bosons is very nearly independent of $M_{H^+}$.
 Only for $M_{H^+}= 200$ GeV can slight deviations from the other results be observed.
-For $M_{H^+}= 200$ GeV, the CP-oddness is also shared with the lightest neutral Higgs boson while for larger $M_{H^+}$ the CP-odd component is mostly shared between the second lightest and heavy Higgs boson.
-One can also read off of Fig.~\ref{mixing_phiA} that, for real values of $|A|$ i.e. for $\varphi_A = 0,180, 360^\circ$, the heavy Higgs boson $H_3$ is CP-odd and $H_2$ is CP-even.
+For $M_{H^+}= 200$ GeV, the CP-oddness is also shared with the lightest neutral Higgs boson, while for larger $M_{H^+}$ the CP-odd component is mostly shared between the second lightest and heavy Higgs boson.
+One can also read off of Fig.~\ref{mixing_phiA} that for real values of $|A|$ i.e. for $\varphi_A = 0,180, 360^\circ$, the heavy Higgs boson $H_3$ is CP-odd and $H_2$ is CP-even.
 However, for $\varphi_A \approx 90, 270^\circ$, the next-to lightest neutral Higgs boson is mostly CP-odd.
 That means both Higgs bosons oscillate between $\sim 100\%$ CP-odd and CP-even with the phase $\varphi_A$.